slatinsky/DiscordChatExporter-incrementalBackup/README.md

 Default: all channels the token has access to

+### --deletecache (optional)
+Cache files are used if you use the script multiple times in a day or to continue after crash without requesting discord api again.
+This flag deletes cache files made the same day.
+Useful if you want to force the script to request all data from discord api again.

+Default: false

 ### Future plans
 - Add support for bot tokens
 - Add support for incremental backups direct messages